Safeguarding Policy

 • The International Labour Organization Convention 182 Concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour.

-As a research Institute, Nossal Institute and its research programs adhere to the Australian Code for the Responsible Conduct of Research (2018) and the National Statement on Ethical Conduct in Human Research (2018) when conducting research activities with human participants, including research activities that involve contact with children and young people.
+As a research Institute, Nossal Institute and its research programs and personnel must adhere to the Australian Code for the Responsible Conduct of Research (2018), the National Statement on Ethical Conduct in Human Research (2018), and any other required research approvals and registration processes when conducting research activities with human participants, including research activities that involve contact with children, young people, people who may require supported decision making, and at-risk adults.

 Defining child safeguarding

-Child safeguarding is the responsibility of organisations, such as the Nossal Institute, to make sure that our own staff, operations, and programmes do no harm to children.
-It encompasses the processes and policies we put in place to ensure that we do not expose children to risk of, or actual, harm and abuse.
+Safeguarding is the responsibility of organisations, such as the Nossal Institute, to make sure that our own staff, operations, and programmes do no harm to children and at-risk adults.
+It encompasses the processes and policies we put in place to ensure that we do not expose children or at-risk adults to risk of, or actual, harm and abuse.

 Child protection encompasses the wider responsibility of all individuals and communities to prevent and respond to all violence, exploitation, and abuse against children, regardless of the context in which it occurs or in which it is detected.
 Child protection extends beyond harm caused by our own actions as an organisation into all aspects of life as individuals, families, communities, and societies.
 Child protection also describes the range of responses that may occur as a result of the detection and report of a suspected harm to a child or children, through response child safety and law enforcement agencies.